How Holiday Shopping Will Change in 2020

 All Doesn’t Appear to be Lost

-It actually doesn’t count as holiday – unless you consider all those parents who celebrate the return of their children to school – but the back-to-school shopping that started in August showed increased foot traffic, which was encouraging for brick-and-mortar stores.
+It actually doesn’t count as a holiday – unless you consider all those parents who celebrate the return of their children to school – but the back-to-school shopping that started in August showed increased foot traffic, which was encouraging for brick-and-mortar stores.

 Best Buy showed a 7.6% increase in the first week of August and the store says 60% of sales flowed through its brick-and-mortar stores either through curbside pickup or ship from store programs.